marcdomain/ignoreit/README.md

 * The `.gitignore` content will be the files in your project directory that corresponds to the `ignoreit.array`
 * You can manually add other files to the `.gitignore` file.
 New files are always appended to the existing ones.
 * If `.env` file is part of the files in your directory, `ignoreit` extension will create a `.env.example` file and fill it with the the contents of your .env file.
 Only variables are filled in, values are left behind.
 The `.env` and `.env.example` files will always be in sync.

-## Requirements

-This extension works when you're working in a git repository on VSCODE.

 ## Extension Settings